hschhhwwwo0o/yamu/README.md

 The development process was strongly influenced by the books:

-- "Development of software requirements," Carl Vigers, Jay Beatty;
+- «Development of software requirements» Carl Vigers, Jay Beatty;
-- "Clean Architecture" by Robert Martin;
+- «Clean Architecture» Robert Martin;
-- "Envisioning Information" Edward R. Tufte;
+- «Envisioning Information» Edward R. Tufte;
-- "A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System" Glenn E. Krasner and Stephen T. Pope;
+- «A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope;